 How fear can become the path to your dreams

-Fear can stop you from archiving your dreams. fear can keep you from living. but if you face your fear it can also set you free.
+Fear can stop you from archiving your dreams.
+Fear can keep you from living.
+But if you face your fear it can also set you free.

-enormous potential that exists in each one of us.
-And when you tap into this potential, you
+If you recognises your fears, accept them and stand up to them, you open yourself to the enormous potential that exists in each one of us.
+And when you tap into this potential, you tap into a sense of self-worth and peacefulness beyond comprehension.

 Fear Struck

 My first ever run was the result of a silly challenge over sushi.
-In the heat of the moment, I
+In the heat of the moment, I had accepted, "researched&planned" and committed to my run down Argentina, in 6 short minutes.
+And that was when Fear struck.

 It was only once I'd recognised the effect that Fear was having on my logic that I truly